David Rosenthal (musician): Billy Joel Band (1993–present)

 Rosenthal is a member of the Billy Joel Band, as musical director and keyboardist.
 He has been with Billy Joel since 1993 (appearing on such releases as 1994's Live from the River of Dreams DVD, 1997's Greatest Hits Volume III, 2000's 2000 Years: The Millennium Concert, 2001's The Concert for New York City CD and DVD, 2006's 12 Gardens Live, and 2011's Live at Shea Stadium: The Concert, 2012's 12-12-12: The Concert for Sandy Relief CD and DVD, among other titles).

-With Joel, Rosenthal performed on the River of Dreams Tour, all of the Face 2 Face Tours (which saw Joel co-headline with Elton John), and many other tours throughout the years.
-Rosenthal appeared in and scored music for the 2010 documentary film, The Last Play at Shea, and has been a part of Joel's record-breaking residency at Madison Square Garden, which began on January 27, 2014, in which Joel and his band perform one concert per month at the iconic venue indefinitely.
-As of August 2022, they have performed 82 monthly sold-out shows interrupted only by the COVID-19 pandemic.
-Rosenthal appears in all 3 documentary films about Joel’s Madison Square Garden residency: Home at the Garden (2014), New York State of Mind (2017) and White Hot Spotlight (2019).
+With Joel, Rosenthal performed on the River of Dreams Tour, all of the Face 2 Face Tours.
+Rosenthal appeared in and scored music for the 2010 documentary film, The Last Play at Shea, and performed in every show of Joel's 10 year residency at Madison Square Garden, in which Joel and his band played one concert per month at the venue resulting in 104 monthly sold-out shows (interrupted only by the COVID-19 pandemic).
+Rosenthal appears in all 3 documentary films about Joel's Madison Square Garden residency: Home at the Garden (2014), New York State of Mind (2017) and White Hot Spotlight (2019); and appears in the full length concert video called The 100th: Billy Joel at Madison Square Garden - The Greatest Arena Run of All Time (2024).

-Rosenthal appeared in Joel's music videos for "Hey Girl", "To Make You Feel My Love", and "All About Soul", as well as numerous television appearances over the years including Saturday Night Live, The Grammy Awards, David Letterman, Rosie O'Donnell, VH-1 Storytellers, Ellen, Conan O'Brien, The Today Show, Oprah Winfrey, Jimmy Kimmel and Jimmy Fallon.
+Rosenthal appeared in Joel's music videos for "Hey Girl", "To Make You Feel My Love", and "All About Soul", as well as television appearances over the years including Saturday Night Live, The Grammy Awards, David Letterman, Rosie O'Donnell, VH-1 Storytellers, Ellen, Conan O'Brien, The Today Show, Oprah Winfrey, Jimmy Kimmel and Jimmy Fallon.
 He served as the Associate Music Supervisor (along with Stuart Malina) for all four productions of the Joel/Twyla Tharp Tony Award-winning Broadway show, Movin' Out, where he scored and arranged keyboard parts, programmed the synthesizers, and produced the classical playback tracks.
 His production work on the cast album of Movin' Out led to a Grammy nomination.
 Rosenthal was also responsible for training each of the pianists for the "Piano Man" role to be sure that they were playing all of Joel's parts correctly.

 Rosenthal became one of only three people to play piano on a Joel record (besides Joel himself), when he played piano on the track "Hey Girl".
 The only other pianists to do this besides Rosenthal are Ray Charles and Richard Tee.